 Cloud Deployment Models: Explained with Detailed Comparison

 A cloud deployment model represents the particular category of cloud environment based on who controls security, who has access to the data, and whether the resources are shared or dedicated.
-The cloud deployment model also defines the purpose and nature of your cloud environment.
-Each cloud deployment model can satisfy different needs of the organization and so, you should choose the model that fits within your organization’s methodology.
+The cloud deploymen t model also defines the purpose and nature of your cloud environment.
+Each cloud deployment model can satisfy different needs of the organization and you need to know the right cloud deployment model that fits within your organization’s methodology.

 Advantages of private cloud

 - The company is the exclusive owner with full control of its service integrations, operations, regulations, and user practices.

 - It supports legacy applications, which is not an option on a public cloud.

 - Companies can customize their solution according to demands.